ciniki/ciniki/README.txt

 cd ciniki
 git submodule update --init

-If this is running locally, then the ssl and logs directories should be created. mkdir logs mkdir ssl
+If this is running locally, then the ssl and logs directories should be created, and the site directory needs to be writable by www-data to enable the install script. mkdir logs mkdir ssl chown www-data site

 Setup Web Server